 Make a Nonsense Word

-To make this wall, simply print some word parts, place them in easily accessible envelopes, and let the fun begin!
-Students pull out and combine word parts to create some crazy, mixed-up words to read!
+To make this wall, simply print some word parts, place them in easily accessible envelopes or baggies, and let the fun begin!
+Students pull out and combine word parts to create some wild, mixed-up words to read!

 Depending on your students’ abilities, you can either print off whole word parts or single phonemes.
-I’ve chosen to use our Suffixes Puzzles Match Up Cards and Prefixes Puzzles Match Up Cards to create some easy word beginnings, middles, and endings.
-I also had a bit of fun with our Plain Red – Letter, Number and Punctuation Set and Stars Pattern – Letter, Number and Punctuation Set to create my title!
+We used our Suffixes Puzzles Match Up Cards and Prefixes Puzzles Match Up Cards to create some easy word beginnings, middles, and endings.

 For an extra bit of learning, have your students add their nonsense word creations to a class list for the whole class to read!.
 They can also try to figure out how many letters, sounds, and syllables each nonsense word has.

-Well, it’s simple!
-A search-a-rooney is an amazing visual display that challenges students to use their powers of observation and deduction to find interesting items!
-If a student needs a moment to focus, send them to the search-a-rooney.
+What on Earth is a search-a-rooney.
+This interactive bulletin board challenges students to use their powers of observation and deduction to find interesting items!
+If a student needs a moment to focus, send them to the search-a-rooney board on your wall.

 You can create a search-a-rooney from anything you can attach to a wall!